 Unfortunately, some of us pay less attention to the money going out.
 It’s like playing the game of not opening a bill.
 It doesn’t exist if we don’t see it, right?

-- Track every penny
+- Track every penny.

-- Do it for at least 30 days
+- Do it for at least 30 days.

-- The results may surprise you
+- Check results – they may surprise you.

-Review your results and set a target.
+Take your results and set a target.

 - What is your target for expenses?